Villa | 3 bedrooms | sleeps 6

 • Flexible starts and minimum 3-night stays available in Spring/Autumn.

 THE VILLAGE: Houses in Mochignano Chiesa, as in all hillside hamlets, were built close together on flat outcrops, with gardens on surrounding slopes.
-You'll have Italian neighbours - Al Palazz fronts onto the square, the farm and its kitchen garden, and shares walls with the church tower (chimes midday, early evening, and for Mass), a very small B&B, and a neighbour's house.
+You'll have Italian neighbours - Al Palazz fronts onto the village square and shares walls with the church tower (chimes midday, early evening, and for Mass), a little B&B, and a neighbour's house.
+The farm is a small 'agriturismo', giving you the option to pop across the square for lunch or dinner in the beautifully restored vaulted cantina of the farmhouse, eating what's in season on the farm.
+This is a truly authentic experience – you won't get closer to dining with Italian neighbours than this!

 ACCESSIBILITY: There are two flights of stairs in the villa and three flights in the hillside gardens, where some drops are unfenced to preserve the views.
 There are handrails on the staircases and low safety rails for the second floor sitting room windows.
 We do not recommend the property for children under-eight, or for people who are infirm or who might have difficulty on old stone staircases.
 Note also: the cantina bed is a double, so the villa is only suitable for families with up to three children.